web3/web3.js/CONTRIBUTIONS.md

 4. Regular maintainers should manually test the `rc` against a Node project and the published minified bundle in a browser context.
 An external reviewer should verify they've done the same.
 5. A release PR does have to be approved at least by two known contributors of the web3.js project
+5. A release PR does have to be approved at least by two known contributors of the web3.js project

 ### Emergencies